- Federal Government Use of Social Security Numbers

 - The Social Security Death Master File

 When Social Security numbers (SSN) were first issued in 1936, the federal government assured the public that their use would be limited to Social Security programs.
 The newly-created Social Security Board (which later became the Social Security Administration) created the 9-digit SSN to uniquely identify and determine Social Security benefit entitlement levels for workers.
 The Social Security Administration (SSA) creates and assigns unique SSNs for every eligible person as part of their work and retirement benefit record.
-As of September 2016, SSA had issued approximately 496 million unique SSNs to eligible individuals.

 Originally, the SSN was not intended to serve as a personal identifier outside of SSA’s programs but, due to its uniqueness, both government agencies and private sector entities now use the SSN as a way of identifying people.
 The SSN has become the de facto national identifier.
 Government agencies and private businesses use SSNs for a wide range of non-Social Security purposes, such as employee files, medical records, health insurance accounts, credit and banking accounts, and utility accounts.

 SSNs are key pieces of personally identifiable information that potentially may be used to perpetrate identity theft.
 Identity thieves seek SSNs so they can assume the identity of another person and commit fraud.
 It’s relatively easy for someone to fraudulently use your SSN to assume your identity and gain access to your personal information.
 Identity thieves also can establish new credit and bank accounts in your name, or use your SSN for employment purposes or to obtain medical care.